May 2013, amended May 2016

 Now for the matter of rarity in the sense of extant (i.e., survival rate).

-For this, I [The Editor] am dependent upon the Hetchins Register, which is maintained by Len.
-Len and I communicate, though not regularly or frequently, usually only on a case-by-case basis, in response to a specific inquiry by an owner or inheritor or occasionally by a prospective buyer or an actual seller (for example, at ebay).
-I freely confess that my cognizance of the Register is not always the most current and that some of the information on numbers of surviving Hetchins (of specific models) is no longer accurately reported at the web site.
-For this, I apologize, especially if this has led to misunderstandings or mis-evaluations regarding the rarity (and, by implication, desirability) of items for sale (at ebay or elsewhere).
+For this, I [The Editor] am dependent upon the Hetchins Register, which was maintained by Len (until his death in April 2016).
+Len and I communicated, though not regularly or frequently, usually only on a case-by-case basis, in response to specific inquiries by an owner or inheritor or occasionally by a prospective buyer or an actual seller (for example, at ebay).
+I freely confess that my cognizance of the Register was not always the most current and that some of the information on numbers of surviving Hetchins (of specific models) was not accurately reported at the web site.
+For this, I apologize, especially if this led to misunderstandings or mis-evaluations regarding the rarity (and, by implication, desirability) of items for sale (at ebay or elsewhere).

-One upshot of maintaining a Register is that a model which we once thought to be rare, we might no longer consider to be so.
+One upshot of maintaining the Register is that a model which was once thought to be rare, might no longer be so.
 Not because more have been produced in the meantime (though this might be the case, since any previous model can be produced with retro-lugwork), but because our knowledge of the existence of surviving original exemplars changes.
-More Hetchins having been discovered in attics and sheds are reported to one or the other of us almost monthly, and so the numbers of known surviving Hetchins is increasing, sometimes faster than I can update the web site &/or Len can update the Register.
-For example, when I first started counting quantities of models for mention at the web site, about 2 dozen SuperSpecials were known from the Register; in the meantime, three times that number have been Registered.
-Moreover, a few days after Len sent me a copy of the current Register (April 2013), on which 75 SuperSpecials were listed, yet another hitherto unregistered SuperSpecial turned up.
-As I have a private life in addition to maintaining a web site, there is bound to be a time lag between Len's updating the Register and my updating the web site.
+More Hetchins having been discovered in attics and sheds are reported almost monthly, and so the numbers of known surviving Hetchins is increasing, sometimes faster than I can update the web site &/or the Register.
+For example, when I first started counting quantities of models for mention at the web site, about 2 dozen SuperSpecials were known from the Register; in the meantime, three times that number have been registered.
+As I have a private life in addition to maintaining a web site, there is bound to be a time lag between updating the Register and updating the web site.
 The hetchins.org web site currently comprises over 1,500 HTML pages, and I have missed a few instances where an update was due or even over-due.
 I am sorry, if this has caused confusion.

 Comments and corrections by conscientious readers are welcome.